SAP-samples/teched2022-DA161/README.md

 Users (TBD): [TODO]

 These exercise build on top of one another to provide a holistic learning experience.
-For inexperienced users, it is recommended to follow the exercises in order.
+For experienced users, it is still recommended to complete the exercises as it will build the foundation for you to provide feedback on the Optimized Story Experience.

-For more advanced users you may find each completed exercise as a story that can be duplicated from the Public/TechEd folder on the tenant.
-This allows you to personalize your session experience by moving to the section most interesting to you.

 ## Exercises